-Suspend 54.97 grams in 1000 ml purified / distilled water.
-Heat if necessary to dissolve the medium completely.
-Sterilize by autoclaving at 15 lbs pressure (121°C) for 15 minutes.
-Cool to 45-50°C and aseptically add rehydrated contents of 2 vials of Fraser Supplement (FD141).
-Mix well and dispense as desired.
+Suspend 55.47 grams of dehydrated medium in 1000 ml purified / distilled water.
+Heat to boiling to dissolve the medium completely.
+DO NOT AUTOCLAVE.
+Cool to 45-50°C. Mix well and dispense as desired in sterile tubes or flasks.